open-source-modular/tile-diode-or/README.md

 # diode-or

 An unpowered OR gate build from diodes.
-1 input and three outputs.
+1 input and 3 outputs.